hhuang-hep/NPS2023_Simulation/README.md

 - bashrun.mac: the macro file for Geant4, including the number of events to simulate.
 - MakeRunMacro.sh: a script to easily change the number of events in bashrun.mac by `./MakeRunMacro.sh <number of events>`
 - Reconstruction.C: reconstruction of vertex z and photons in NPS and output the final results of simulation\
-The details of the simulation and output variables are in https://indico.jlab.org/event/946/contributions/16514/attachments/12609/20085/20250506_DVCS_simulation_Hao_Huang.pdf
+The details of the simulation and output variables are shown below.

 ## Generate exclusive pi0 events
 1. Go to 'HallC_NPS/DVCS_evt_gen/DVCS'.
 Folder "pi0Gen" contains the source and header files for the simulation of exclusive pi0 events (in 'pi0Gen/src' and 'pi0Gen/include').